Becheler/Becheler.github.io/my_collections/_posts/2025-08-30-effective-boost-review-manager.md

 ---
 layout: post
 title: How to Be an Effective Boost Review Manager
-subtitle: Escaped Academia but Caught by Bloom Peer Review Never Dies
+subtitle: Peer Review Never Dies
 date: 2025-08-30 23:30
 description: Being an effective Review Manager for Boost Libraries
 img: doodles/all_is_withering.png